alchatti/drupal-devcontainer-image/README.md

 ### Additional usage options & flags

-- Change the fish theme to 'blue-owl' by using environment variable `POSH_THEME_ENVIRONMENT`, for more theme options check [Oh My Posh theme](https://ohmyposh.dev/docs/themes).
+- Change the shell to `zsh` and the theme to 'blue-owl' by using environment variable `POSH_THEME_ENVIRONMENT`, for more theme options check [Oh My Posh theme](https://ohmyposh.dev/docs/themes).

 ```bash
 docker run --rm -it \